x-Ziad-x/Snake-Game/README.md

 - Download the EXE file from Releases
 - Double-click to play

-## Controls
--Use KeyBoard arrows to move the Snake

 ## Requirements
 - Python 3.x (for source code)
 - Tkinter (comes with Python)